crowdsecurity/cs-wordpress-bouncer/readme.txt

 2. Customize the wall pages - Adapt the "captcha wall" page text content with your own
 3. Customize the wall pages - Adapt the "ban wall" page text content with your own
 4. Customize the wall pages - Adapt the pages with your colors.
 You can also add custom CSS rules.
-5. Advanced settings - Select the live or the stream mode.
+5. Advanced settings - Select live or stream mode.
 Select a cache engine (Classical file system, Redis or Memcached).
 Adjust the cache durations.
 6. Advanced settings - Set the CDN or Reverse Proxies to trust and configure Geolocation feature.
 7. The standard Captcha page
 8. The standard Ban page
-9. A Captcha wall page customization (text and colors)
+9. Captcha wall page customization (text and colors)
-10. A Ban wall page customization (text and colors)
+10. Ban wall page customization (text and colors)
+11. The remediation metrics table

 == Changelog ==

+= 2.11 (2025-06-02) =

+- Add Blocklist as a Service (BLaaS) subscription button

 = 2.10 (2025-05-09) =